 - Learning Outcomes

-- Acquired extensive knowledge of the physiology of the central and peripheral neural systems
+- Acquired extensive knowledge of the physiology of the central and peripheral nervous systems

-- Mastered recording of various human physiological parameters
+- Mastered recording, measurement, and analysis of various human physiological parameters

 - Developed an understanding of ethics in physiology